pbl0/pablob.eu/docs/blog/posts/switch-nextjs.md

 ---
 description: >
     As you may have read on my first post this blog started as a little GatsbyJS application.
 Although I like Gatsby, It's been a while I was wanting to dip my toes on NextJS...
 date: 2022-04-09T14:25:07.322Z
 authors:
     - pablo
 categories:
     - blog
+comments: true
 ---

 # I've switched to Next.js